Back to Medals and Decorations of Israel

-awarded by the Ministry of Defense
+Service ribbons and decorations awarded by the Ministry of Defense

+The service ribbons presented here are awarded for acts and services in the struggle for the establishment of the state of Israel, which gained independence at May 14, 1948.
 The ribbons are granted according to decisions by the government of Israel and the ministerial committee for symbols and ceremonies, with exception of the ribbon for Fighters against Nazis, which is awarded by regulation of Yad Vashem (Holocaust Memorial) of the Law on "Remembrance and Holocaust".
 Only this last ribbon is accompanied by a medal.

-Anyone who was active in more than one underground movement is entitled to the ribbons of all these organizations, according to the following rules:
+Anyone who was active in more than one underground movement is entitled to the ribbons of all these organizations, according to the following rules.

-Hashomer Ribbon (Hashomer - Guild of Watchman)
+Hashomer Ribbon Hashomer Ribbon (Hashomer - Guild of Watchman)

-Awarded to all who were members of Hashomer between the years 1909 and 1920.
+Hashomer guards Awarded to all who were members of Hashomer between the years 1909 and 1920.

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon.

-Nili Ribbon
+Nili Ribbon Nili Ribbon

-Awarded to all who were members of Nili between the years 1915 and 1917.
+Ahronson Family Nili Awarded to all who were members of Nili between the years 1915 and 1917.

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon.